 Staying safe on-site

 Proper precautions in the workplace are of vital importance, regardless of what industry you’re in.
 That being said, each industry has its own unique set of protective requirements, specific to its applications.
 When construction is concerned, there are several factors that could improve your level of protection.
-Sure, wearing a pair of construction boots is one of them but here are a few others that you may not have considered…
+Sure, wearing a pair of construction gumboots is one of them but here are a few others that you may not have considered…

 - Getting on and off of heavy machinery.